-In preparing this Consultation Report, C2 surveyed regulatory authorities and trading venues in its member jurisdictions.
-This Consultation Report examines the current regulatory frameworks and the associated policy rationales.
+In preparing this Report, C2 surveyed regulatory authorities and trading venues in its member jurisdictions.
+This Report examines the current regulatory frameworks and the associated policy rationales.
 It also analyzes the mechanisms to manage extreme volatility that are in place or being considered, and the reasons for the approaches taken.
-However, this Consultation Report does not examine how changes in market structure or technology may have impacted volatility19 nor does it identify and measure any causality for such volatility.
-This Consultation Report contains a series of recommendations applicable to the establishment, use and on-going monitoring of mechanisms to manage extreme (including abnormal) volatility, and/or preserve orderly trading.
+However, this Report does not examine how changes in market structure or technology may have impacted volatility one does it identify and measure any causality for such volatility.
+This Report contains a series of recommendations applicable to the establishment, use and on-going monitoring of mechanisms that may be used to manage extreme, including abnormal, volatility, and/or preserve orderly trading.

-Given the prevalence of automated trading in many markets, this Consultation Report focuses on "automatic" volatility interruptions and mechanisms to halt trading or reject orders, including, for example:
+Fixed income instruments are not considered in the scope of this Report.
+Given the prevalence of automated trading in many markets, this Report focuses primarily on "automatic" volatility interruptions and mechanisms to halt trading or reject orders such as:

-a) Volatility-based mechanisms that are triggered automatically with the intent of pausing or otherwise managing trading in a pre-defined manner such as where:
+a) Volatility-based mechanisms that are triggered automatically with the intent of pausing or otherwise managing trading in a pre-defined manner such as when: